Guidance on how to complete the Application Form for Funding

 Age range (11-18) please state the contact time you have with this group.

-The trustees meet three times each year and meet within 2 weeks of the end of each deadline dates.
+The trustees meet three times each year click here for the timeline.

 What is the written report for?
 This is your feedback on the course/training/conference and its benefits.
 This will be shared with the trustees and added to the FPSA website for public viewing.
 You can look at the report writing guidance notes and previous reports listed on the website to give you guidance on what to write.
 Guidance can be found here http://foundationpsa.org.uk/reports